-Modification dates: A brown brick manager's cottage is believed to have been constructed on the study site in 1967.
-During that same year, a new factory which was noted as a "steel frame brick veneer building" 1 was constructed to house machinery for dried milk production which was a new business venture for the co-operative company.
-1Maitland Mercury and Hunter River General Advertiser (1st December 1966).
+Modification dates:

 Recommended Prior to the approval of any development of the study location an archaeological assessment and, if appropriate, management: relevant endorsements from the Heritage Branch should be sought where archaeological remains may be affected.
 Assessment of the site should be made prior to impact or disturbance being made to the current ground level surface.

-Management: Management category Management name Further comments:
+Management: Management category Management name

-SHI number 1540281 Study number 21 Item name: Dungog Co-operative Butter Factory Limited - Site 2 Location: 2266 Stroud Hill Road Dungog 2420 Dungog Criteria a): [Historical significance It can be suggested that the second factory site for the Dungog, then known as the Dungog Farmers and Dairymen's Milk Company, holds local historical significance within the community of Dungog.
-The second factory, constructed in c1913-1914, signified the expansion of the Dungog Co-operative Dairy company, as both butter and milk pasteurisation were produced in the factory.
-The establishment of the North Coast railway between 1911 and 1913 can be suggested to be the deciding factor in the factory's relocation to Stroud Hill road, while the factory's expansion demonstrates the congregation of local farmers and business enterprises in and around Dungog, which ultimately created a company which benefits a large number of individuals for more than 80 years.
-Criteria b): [Historical association significance] Criteria c): [Aesthetic/ Technical significance] Criteria d): [Social/Cultural significance] The site may hold local significance to the members of the Dungog community, as the factory was once an important economic factor to many farmers of the Dungog township.
-This may include descendants and workers of the factory.
-Criteria e): [Research significance| Criteria f): [Rarity] It can be suggested that the presence of a butter factory on the study site is not considered rare or uncommon to this area.
+Further comments:

+Criteria a): [Historical significance] The first Dungog Co-operative Butter factory located on Fosterton Road, Dungog, can be considered to hold local historical significance to the local community of Dungog.
+The butter factory signifies the first cooperative business established in the Dungog region for the dairy industry, which was subsequently deemed a success by farmers who could offload the majority, if not all of their stock to the sole factory for a competitive return.
+The site is significant as it demonstrates the congregation of local farmers and business enterprises in and around Dungog, which ultimately created a company which benefits a large number of individuals for more than 80 years.

+Criteria b):

+[Historical

+association

+significance|

+SHI number 1540280 Study number 21

+Criteria c):

+[Aesthetic/

+Technical

+significance

+Criteria d): [Social/Cultural

+The site may hold local significance to the members of the Dungog community, as the factory was once an important economic factor to many farmers of the Dungog township.
+This may include descendants and workers significance of the factory.

+Criteria e):

+[Research

+significance]

+Criteria f): [Rarity]

+It can be suggested that the presence of a butter factory on the study site is not considered rare or uncommon to this area.
 Many butter factories were operating around the Dungog region during this time as agricultural ventures were readily progressing in this direction.
+However at the same time, the concept of a co-operative company could be considered to be rare in the fact that the 'Dungog Co-operative Butter Factory Limited' was the first to be established in the Dungog region; although this does not cause the archaeological remains to be rare themselves.

-Criteria g): The second butter and milk pasteurising, factory owned and occupied by the 'Dungog Co-operative Butter [Representative] Factory Limited' (known as the Dungog Farmers and Dairymen's Milk Company by 1914) is representative of the economic change to the greater area of Dungog at the turn of the 20th century.
+Criteria g): The first butter factory owned and occupied by the 'Dungog Co-operative Butter Factory Limited' is [Representative] representative of the economic change to the greater area of Dungog at the turn of the 20th century.
 Based on the nature of the surrounding environment, along with the capability of production turn over, it appears that a shift from tobacco and wheat growing to the dairy industry was a change welcomed by many individuals.
-The sale and relocation of the factory to Stroud Hill road infers the importance of the railway system to Dungog and the surrounding townships.
 The study site can be considered to be of local significance under this criterion.

 Intactness/Integrity: Extent of archaeological remains and their integrity is unknown.

-References: Author Title Year Dungog Co-operative Dairy Company "Dungog Co-operative Dairy Company Limited: Annual report 1980 The Sydney Morning Herald, 30th Jan 1906 Australian Town and Country Journal, 1905 Maitland Mercury and Hunter River G 1966 Maureen Kingston, 25th March 2013; 2013 Carste Studio Pty Ltd: Williams, Mich A History of Three Rivers.
-Dungog Shire Heritage Study-Ther 2012 Walsh, Brian 'Vacy Creamery' in Paterson River History, Last updated Febru 2013 Number Studies: Author Title Year Carste Studio Dungog Heritage Study Review 21 2013 SHI number 1540281 Study number 21 Item name: Dungog Co-operative Butter Factory Limited - Site 2 Location: 2266 Stroud Hill Road Dungog 2420 Dungog Parcels: Parcel code Lot number Section number Plan code Plan number LOT 23 DP 1093765 Latitude: Longitude:
+References: Author Year

+Carste Studio Pty Ltd: Williams, Mich "A History of Three Rivers.
+Dungog Shire Heritage Study- The 2012 Walsh, Brian "Vacy Creamery" in Paterson River History, Last updated Febr Dungog Co-operative Dairy Company "Dungog Co-operative Dairy Company Limited: Annual report 1980 The Sydney Morning Herald, 30th Jan 1906 Australian Town and Country Journal, 1905

+Maitland Mercury and Hunter River G 1966 Maureen Kingston, 25th March 2013; 1 2013

+Studies: Author Title Number Year

+Carste Studio 2013 Dungog Heritage Study Review 2.1

+Parcels: Parcel code Lot number Section number Plan code Plan number

+Latitude: Longitude: